-Invite everyone to the party by sharing your events in Calendar
+Organize gatherings with ease by sharing events with the iOS Calendar app

 Fill out and save your event just as you normally would.

 That's all there is to it!
-Everyone that's in your Family Sharing group will see anything that is added to the Family calendar via the Calendars app.
-They'll also receive any notifications linked to events so everyone can stay on top of who needs to be where, and when.
+Everyone in your Family Sharing group will see anything added to the Family calendar via the Calendars app.
+They'll also receive notifications linked to events so everyone can stay on top of who needs to be where and when.